Alex-Swann/CV-1/README.md

 I am looking for a developer role which provides opportunities to learn and grow in a fun and exciting environment (and ideally put my table tennis skills to the test).

+## <a name="skills">Skills</a>

+#### Problem solving

+I have always loved tackling new challenges and seeking out new opportunities to learn.
+During my time as an account handler I managed various projects with tight timelines, such as delivering scientific events for 300 attendees within 3 weeks, and learned to apply this skill under pressure.

+Since I joined Makers Academy my passion for problem solving has pushed me to research, read and experiment more to find solutions to problems that I came across during the course.
+In all of the projects I have worked on during Makers Academy, I found errors very intriguing, and I discovered that tackling errors and problems quickly became my favourite way of learning.

+#### Mentoring

+I believe that teaching is one of the best ways you can learn.
+I mentored for 2 years during my previous career in addition to working as a private tutor during my studies.
+I was quite excited to apply my mentoring skills to help another budding coder at Makers Academy.
+I really enjoyed sharing my knowledge on coding, answering questions and giving advice based on the recent experiences I had at Makers.
+Helping my mentee as well as others in the cohort made me realise how important it is to give back, and share knowledge to grow.

+#### Working as a part of a team

+During both my studies and career, I worked as part of both small and big teams.
+As an account manager I also led teams for over 3 years.
+The most successful projects I delivered were the result of great teamwork.
+At Makers, I really enjoyed being part of different project teams as well as coding as a pair.
+This gave me the opportunity to experience coding with people of different strengths, to work on XP values, and taught me to learn and grow with others.
+I really enjoyed discussing and tackling problems as a part of a team, as this showed me how individual talents feed into a successful project.

+#### Organisation and time management

+As a former scientist and account manager, one of the skills I am most proud of is to be organised, keeping to timelines as well as to budget.
+This skill has allowed me to target more realistic goals to achieve MVP during very short periods of time allocated for our projects at Makers.

 ## <a name="education">Education and Projects</a>

 #### Makers Academy (May 2016 to August 2016)